OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 ### Working with styles

 The same approach to editing the markup that you looked at for the preceding example with directly-formatted text applies when using paragraph styles or table styles to format your content.
-However, the markup for working with paragraph styles is considerably simpler, so that is the example described here.
+However, the markup for working with paragraph styles is considerably simpler, so that's the example described here.

 #### Editing the markup for content using paragraph styles